marco-bolo/wp1-FAQ/README.md

 Remember also to publish any code created under MBO (see FAQ G1).

-_3 What steps do I take when publishing my data (as derived from NOT already-published data)_
+#### 3. What steps do I take when publishing my data (as derived from NOT already-published data)

 If the data that you are using in your analysis are not publicly accessible, i.e. they are not published, then you should publish them yourself, following the advice given in points 1 and 2 above.
 If these data “belong” to another organisation or someone else, you should consult with them in this process.
 Perhaps they want to publish the data themselves?
 If they do not allow the data to be published (but your analysis of those data can be published, otherwise they cannot be MBO data), at a minimum there should be a metadata record of that data in a public archive/catalogue, where the data are not included as a download.
 If this happens, ask WP1 for advice as it will have to be dealt with on a case-by-case basis.

 ## I. Excel/google to CSV

-_1 What do I have to pay attention to when converting my spreadsheet to CSV_
+#### 1. What do I have to pay attention to when converting my spreadsheet to CSV

 When you want to publish your data.
 I.e. make them public, you need to export each tab of your spreadsheet as CSV.
 When doing that, bear these points in mind:
 - Make sure you modify or remove the default formatting of the spreadsheet app (usually excel or google) you are using, as that always messes up numbers and dates.
 See FAQ C1 and C3 for specific advice.